eishagoel15/Data-Visualization-Project/README.md

 STEP-3: Labeling each of the 3 curves and displaying the legend.

-You can see the python code for this project through the .ipynb file and the graph through the .pdf file uploaded in this repo.
+You can see the python code for this project in the .ipynb file and the graph in the .pdf file uploaded in this repo.